Heterocrossa adreptella: Taxonomy

 This species was first described by Francis Walker in 1864 and originally named Gelechia adreptella.
 Walker used specimens collected by D. Bolton in Auckland.
 In papers published in 1882 and 1883, Edward Meyrick misinterpreted Walker's type material and as a result Heterorcrossa adreptella was long considered the New Zealand raspberry budmoth.
 The New Zealand raspberry moth is in fact a different species from H. adreptella and is now known as Heterocrossa rubophaga.
 This error was corrected by John S. Dugdale in 1988.
 Dugdale, in the same publication, also synonymised Heterocrossa charaxias with H. adreptella.
 In 1928 George Hudson discussed and illustrated this species in his book The butterflies and moths of New Zealand under the name Carposina charaxias.
 Also in 1928 Alfred Philpott discussed and illustrated the male genitalia of H. charaxias.
 These illustrations, in the opinion of Dugdale, were in agreement with the genitalia slide of the holotype specimen of H. adreptella.
 The male holotype specimen is held at the Natural History Museum, London.

 Description

+Hudson described the larva of this species as follows:

-Walker originally described this species as follows:
+Walker originally described the adult female of this species as follows:

-Hudson described this species as follows:
+Hudson described the adult this species as follows:

 This species can be distinguished from H. rubophaga as the hindwing anal area of adult specimens of H. adreptella have broad, yellowish scales present.
 There are also differences in the shape of the male genitalia of these species.